krishnapriyah/HR_Analytics-Excel-SQL-BIDashboard/README.md

-#  HR Employee Performance Analysis — SQL Window Functions
-#                                     & PowerBI Dashboard
+#  HR Employee Performance Analysis — SQL & PowerBI Dashboard

-> A complete SQL project analyzing HR employee data using all major Window Functions in SQL Server (SSMS)
+> A complete SQL project analyzing HR employee data using all major Window Functions in SQL Server (SSMS) and builiding an Power Bi dashboard

 ---